danieldai/fluttertpc_geolocator/geolocator_ohos/README.md

 <details>
 <summary>Windows</summary>

 To use the Geolocator plugin on Windows you need to be using Flutter 2.10 or higher.
-Flutter will automatically add the endorsed [geolocator_windows]() package to your application when you add the `geolocator_ohos: ^1.0.0` dependency to your `pubspec.yaml`.
+Flutter will automatically add the endorsed [geolocator_windows]() package to your application when you add the `flutter_geolocator_ohos: ^1.0.0` dependency to your `pubspec.yaml`.

 </details>